Rockhampton: 20th century

 Restaurant proprietors, Emanuel, William and Nicholas Economos, trading as the Economos Bros., ran their business in East Street, Rockhampton.
 East Street was a bustling metropolis when the brothers opened their traditional Greek café in the 1920s.
 Previously known as the Australian Café, the brothers renamed it the Busy Bee Café.

-During the Second World War, a US army base was established outside the city; it hosted up to 70,000 servicemen en route to action in the Pacific and New Guinea.
+During the Second World War, a US army base was established outside of Rockhampton.
+It hosted up to 70,000 servicemen en route to action in the Pacific and New Guinea.

 On 2 March 1949, Rockhampton was severely damaged by a cyclone.

 The Fitzroy River Barrage was commissioned in 1971.
 The barrage has a capacity of 81,300 megalitres and holds back a lake 60 km long.
 The barrage was funded by the Rockhampton City Council to provide a reliable source of water to the city, and to effectively drought proof Rockhampton.
 In 2002, a study showed that salinity was increasing in the Fitzroy Basin and, while only small areas of land were severely affected by salinity, urged that steps be taken to manage salinity by good irrigation practices and better management of tree clearing.

 In 1989, two bombs exploded inside the Shark Nightclub, causing injuries and extensive damage to the building.
-The following year, the Factory Nightclub was also damaged by a bomb.
+In 1990, the Factory Nightclub was also damaged by a bomb.
 It is not known who planted the bombs.